 Alternative to Meds Center offers a wide variety of therapies to assist with medication withdrawal.
 IV treatments have their place and can be extremely beneficial while tapering.
 For example, NAD+ IV therapy is one of our favorites, known for its significant benefits in easing medication withdrawal.

-NAD+ IV therapy helps sleep, mood, and supports the immune system, resulting in a treasure trove of benefits to overall health improvements and longevity.
+NAD+ IV therapy helps sleep, and mood, and supports the immune system, resulting in a treasure trove of benefits to overall health improvements and longevity.
 We have found it is tremendously useful during medication withdrawal.11

 Valium Crossover for Ativan tapering

 In outpatient treatment, Valium crossover tapering is sometimes used where the Ativan tapering has reached an impasse, where even the smallest of cuts cannot be tolerated by the patient.
 You can read more about this and other methods of tapering that may be useful on our benzodiazepine tapering page.
 Share this information with your outpatient physician in case it should become useful during your treatment.

 Ativan tapering and toxic responses (Lyme disease, toxic burden, etc.)

 There may have been a response to the presence of certain toxins in the body.
 A medical situation such as Lyme disease can have similar responses that are debilitating.
 Where Ativan or other medications have been prescribed to dampen these symptoms, there is value in investigating elements of toxic load in the body, and taking steps to remove such toxins as part of an overall health recovery plan.
 We have found that not doing so can eventuate long and difficult Ativan tapering.
 There are many factors that can be addressed in preventing or resolving protracted withdrawal including genetic issues, liver and kidney health, the presence of heavy metals or other toxins, that can improve the efficacy of Ativan tapering protocols.32